 The fruit contains seeds which are numerous in number, white or brown in color.
 The seeds are albuminous, cotyledon large and oily.
 After the skin is removed, the seeds have greenish color on the surface.

-The pumpkin seeds have been found to have few physiological actions and also few medicinal utilities.
+have been found to have few physiological actions and also few medicinal utilities.

 Seed kernels are rich in oil and protein.
 It contains considerable amounts of Phosphorus, Potassium, Magnesium, Manganese and Calcium.
 Oil extracted from the seeds are rich in unsaturated fatty acids with linoleic acid and oleic acids as the major components.